KailinLi/Slide-Puzzle/README.md

 # Slide-Puzzle
-A naive way to realize a slide puzzle game in C
+A naive way to realize a slide puzzle game with C